 Reference staff are available to answer questions about the library collection and services, and to give help to researchers.
 If you're not sure where to begin, or who to ask, go to reference staff for help.
 Any questions are appropriate, from finding call numbers to identifying articles on a specialized topic, from using microfilm to tracking down web sites.
 Personal assistance is available at the library most open hours.
 You can also contact Reference staff via phone, email, and instant messaging.

 Reserve readings for courses are available for 2 hour loan at the library.
 Some items can go out overnight within two hours of closing time.
 To search for reserve items in BELCAT, click on Reserve Desk.
 Tips for faculty putting items on reserve are on the Academic Reserves Policies and Procedures page.
-Contact Deb Lynch or Anita Drake for more information.
+Contact Deb Lynch for more information.

 Several distinct collections are shelved in the Archives area, including the M.L.
 King Peace Collection, the Beloit Poetry Journal Collection, the Kull Collection of books on Woodrow Wilson, and the Rheingold Collection on F.D.
 Roosevelt.
 Books in these special collections are included in BELCAT, the library catalog.
 For more information, see the Archives Special Collections web page.
 Questions about the collections may be directed to Fred Burwell.